JetBrains/intellij-plugin-verifier/intellij-plugin-verifier/verifier-test/src/test/resources/exampleDocumentedProblems.md

 `com.some.Class` class type parameter T added
 : It is a comment why
 `com.some.Class` superclass changed from `com.some.old.Super` to `com.some.new.Super`
 : It is a comment why
+`com.some.Interface` superinterface changed from `com.some.old.SuperIface` to `com.some.new.NewSuperIface`
+: It is a comment why